iSECPartners/Introspy-Android/README.md

 ### Adding hooks
 Adding hooks is simple and can be done within the com.introspy.custom_hooks module.
 See the prefilled example in the code (CustomHookList.java and HookExampleImpl.java) and make sure to enable the "CUSTOM HOOKS" option in the Introspy Config application.
 See http://isecpartners.github.io/Introspy-Android/ for more instructions.

 Notes: Some methods simply cannot be hooked due to potential issues in Cydia Substrate and the hook may just crash the process.
-Also, make sure to not try hooking abstract methods as it will just throw an exception that is never caught by Cydia Substrate (and will just crash the process).
+Also, make sure to not try hooking abstract methods as it just throws an exception that is never caught by Cydia Substrate (and will just crash the process).
+You need to hook their implementation, which is sometimes not documented but can be easily found in the Android code base (for example: android.content.Context is implemented in android.content.ContextImpl).

 License
 -------